-7. Select "Just remove my files" or "Remove files and clean the drive" if you chose "Remove everything" in the prior step.
 Cleaning the drive takes a lot longer but will make sure that, if you are giving the computer away, the next person can't recover your erased files.
-If you are keeping the computer, choose "Just remove my files."
+If you are keeping the computer, choose Keep my files.

 8. Click Next if Windows warns you that you won't be able to roll back to a prior version of the OS.

 9. Click Reset when prompted.
 Windows will then restart and take several minutes to reset itself.